dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You must not lose faith in humanity.
-Humanity is an ocean; if a few drops of the ocean are dirty, the ocean does not become dirty.
+  No one is a friend to his friend who does not love in return.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1341 days)